 The card on the far left is actually the base version, so identical to the Tatis base version pictured above, but obviously of Vladimir Guerrero.
 The card on the right is the Advanced Stats parallel, and the trickiest to spot in my opinion.
 In fact, you’d be more likely to miss unless you turned the cards over and reviewed their backs as well.

-When you do so, you’ll see the Advanced Stats parallel has the /300 numbering, but also the advanced stats (which differ than the traditional stats you’ll find on the base version).
+When you do so, you’ll see the Advanced Stats parallel has the /300 numbering, but also the advanced stats (which differ than the traditional stats you’ll find on the back of the base version).

 What’s the difference between a parallel and an insert?